garrandall/popular-music-data/tracks/hysteria-def-leppard.md

 Oh can you feel it, do you believe it?
 It's such a magical mysteria
 When you get that feelin', better start believin'
-'Cos it's a miracle, oh say you will, ooh babe Hysteria when you're near
+'Cos it's a miracle, oh say you will, ohbabe
+Hysteria when you're near
 Out of me, into you yeah
 You could hide it's just a one way street